taborlab/FlowCal/doc/python_tutorial/excel_ui.rst

 However, some applications demand more complicated downstream processing, such as n-dimensional fluorescence analysis, which will inevitably require programming.
 In these cases, one can still use ``FlowCal``'s Excel UI to process files as above, and return transformed and gated ``FCSData`` objects for each specified FCS file to python, along with extra information contained in the input Excel file.
 This workflow combines the convenience of maintaining experimental information in an Excel file, the consistency of a standard FCS file processing pipeline, and the power of performing numerical analysis in python.
 We will now describe how to do this.

-Processing samples with the Excel UI
+Processing Samples with the Excel UI
 ------------------------------------

 For this tutorial, we will analyze all the data in the ``examples/FCFiles`` folder using the input Excel file, ``examples/experiment.xlsx``.
 This is the same file described in the :doc:`Excel UI documentation </excel_ui/index>`.